Arnab-Rajkhowa/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

 This project involves working with the Twitter API and extracting real time tweets.
 The main goal of the project is to perform sentiment analysis on the collected tweets and discover interesting insights.

+The image here represents the final dashboard created in MS Power BI.